 Currently I’m working part time at Safeway as a courtesy clerk in Portland.
 I enjoy my job and seeing my co- workers and organizing the mark down basket.

-What I like to do in my free time is do activities with my provider, spend time with my family, and friends,and go on dates with Cody.
+What I like to do in my free time is do activities with my provider, and spend time with my family and friends.
 I enjoy cake decorating and spending time with my friend Lillie.